 Crowdfunding

-Through crowdfunding websites, you can create a campaign to raise funds for a particular purpose, such as launching a new product line.
+Crowdfunding allows you to create a campaign online to raise funds for a particular purpose, such as launching a new product line.
 Anyone who finds your campaign interesting can donate.
-Typically these funds do not have to be repaid.Some crowdfunding sites require you to give a gift to contributors, such as your product, a t-shirt, or a personal experience with your brand.
+Typically, these funds do not have to be repaid.Some crowdfunding sites require you to give a gift to contributors, such as your product, a t-shirt, or a personal experience with your brand.

 The Takeaway

-When the time comes for your business to expand, to buy new equipment, or to fill an unusually large order, you might find yourself in need of a big infusion of cash that you simply don’t have.
+When the time comes for your business to expand, buy new equipment, or fill an unusually large order, you might find yourself in need of a big infusion of cash that you simply don’t have.
 That’s where a large business loan might come into play.Understandably, large business loans can be harder to come by than small ones.
-For a business to get a large loan, it often needs to have a good track record, have been in business for several years (or have experienced explosive growth in a short time), have a good credit score, and collateral.To see how much you may qualify for (and what the terms would be), it can be a good idea to apply with more than one lender.
-That way, you can compare offers and find the best deal.
-Another option is to use a loan comparison site like Lantern by SoFi.
-By filling out one simple form, you can quickly get access to small business financing options matched to your needs and qualifications.
+For a business to get a large loan, it often needs to have a good track record, have been in business for several years (or have experienced explosive growth in a short time), have a good credit score, and more than likely use collateral to secure the loan.If you’re thinking of applying for a large business loan, consider Lantern by SoFi.
+Lantern allows you to compare multiple business lenders all in one spot.
+With just a single application, you’ll receive an offer from one of our top lenders, all with no obligation to you.

 Frequently Asked Questions